yasaminashoori/JavaScript-Course/englishCourse/README.md

 JavaScript has a well-defined order of operator precedence.
 For example, log(NOW - 1991 > NOW - 2018) is evaluated as log(true).

 X = y = 25 - 10 - 5 sets the value of both x and y to 10.

+### Strings and Template Lietrals

+Building Strings in an easiest way is Template Literal.

+plus sign to join the strings together.